-The Robert Campbell Adams and Claire Adams Scholarship Fund Established in 1981 by bequest from the estate of Estelle B. Spinney in memory of her sister and brother-in-law, who graduated from Yale University with the Class of 1899.
-Preference given to students who plan to practice in rural areas.
+The Robert Campbell Adams (1899) and Claire Adams Scholarship Fund Established in 1981 by a bequest from the estate of Estelle B. Spinney in memory of her sister and brother-in-law, who graduated from Yale University with the Class of 1899.
+Preference for students who plan to practice medicine in a rural area.

-The Ludwig Adler Scholarship Fund Established in 1981 by bequest from Hedwig (Mrs. Ludwig) Adler in memory of her husband.
-To be used for scholarships to needy men and women medical students.
+The Dr. Ludwig Adler Scholarship Fund Established in 1981 by a bequest from Hedwig (Mrs. Ludwig) Adler in memory of her husband for scholarships to needy men and women medical students.

-The Arthur N. Alling Scholarship Fund Established in 1986 by bequest from Helen F. Alling in memory of her father, Arthur N. Alling.
-To be used for scholarships for female medical students.
+The Arthur N. Alling Scholarship Fund Established in 1986 by a bequest from Helen F. Alling in memory of her father for scholarships for female medical students.

-The Edward Ames Scholarship Fund Established in 1940 by bequest from Edward Ames, M.D.
+The Edward Ames Scholarship Fund Established in 1940 by a bequest from Edward Ames, M.D.
 1874.